anacarmonaperez/ChemBioFilter/README.md

 - If you want to represent the p-value, leave option_n blank.

 ## 4. go-basic3.py
-To use this script, you need go-basic.obo which you download by GO database (http://geneontology.org/docs/download-ontology/) This script processes an OBO file to build a graph, filters edges, calculates distances from nodes to three main GO terms, and saves the result to "output.txt" file.
+The _go-basic.obo_, which you download by [GO database](http://geneontology.org/docs/download-ontology/), is used as an argument.
+This script processes the OBO file and calculates the depth of every single GO term (distance with the top term of the ontology) and saves them in a file called _output.txt_
 ```
 python3 go-basic3.py go-basic.obo
 ```

 ## 5. match_coment_CTDcoment_output.py
+Besides _output.txt_, there is another file required as input, either _CoMent_MeshDcomp-GO_2022_s_, either _CTD_extraido_u.txt_ (first argument)
-To use this scripts, you need CoMent_MeshDcomp-GO_2022_s or CTD_extraido_u.txt and output.txt file This script reads two input files, matches and updates data from one file with information from the other, and writes the combined results to a new output file.
+This script reads both input files, matches and combines their information and saves them as a new output file (_coment_updated.txt or CTD_updated.txt_)
 ```
-python3 match_coment_CTDcoment_output.py archivo output.txt
+python3 match_coment_CTDcoment_output.py first_file output.txt
 ```
-"Archivo" can be CoMent_MeshDcomp-GO_2022_s or CTD_extraido_u.txt and the results are saved as coment_updated.txt or CTD_updated.txt, respectively.
+To execute the scripts correctly, you need to first run the script with the _CoMent_MeshDcomp-GO_2022_s_ file as input, and then run the next script with the _CTD_extraido_u.txt_ file, repeating this process twice to obtain the necessary files for the subsequent script.

 ## 6. match_vdiccplot_comorig_rel.py
-To use this script, you need coment_updated.txt, CTD_updated.txt and column number, which is the distances from nodes.
+You need _coment_updated.txt_, _CTD_updated.txt_ and column number.
+The first version of this script only accepts 7 as a valid argument of column number, this being the depth of the GO terms.
-This script reads two input files containing ontology data, processes and matches the data, and generates histograms to visualize the depth distributions of different ontologies across three categories: "Match," "Coment," and "CTD."
+This script reads two input files containing ontology data, processes and matches the data, and generates histograms to visualize the depth distributions of different ontologies across coment data, CTD data and the matches between both datasets.
 ```
 python3 match_vdiccplot_comorig_rel.py coment_updated.txt CTD_updated.txt 7
 ```
-The column is number seven, representing the depth distributions of different ontologies across three categories: "Match," "Coment," and "CTD."